joshbegley/nyt-latest/README.md

 `Who will win it all?
 Who will be terrible?
 Who will surprise?
 Who'll arrive this summer?
 Our experts make their picks for MLS in 2025.`\
 https://nytimes.com/athletic/6148083/2025/02/20/mls-season-preview-2025-messi-predictions/

-**Spurs' Victor Wembanyama expected to miss rest of season with blood clot**\
+**Wembanyama expected to miss rest of season with blood clot in shoulder**\
-`The Spurs said they discovered a deep vein thrombosis upon Wembanyama's return from San Francisco for the All-Star Game.`\
+`The Spurs said they discovered a deep vein thrombosis upon Victor Wembanyama's return from San Francisco for the All-Star Game.`\
 https://nytimes.com/athletic/6149228/2025/02/20/victor-wembanyama-out-for-season-spurs/

 **What’s Up, Doc?**\